amar-laksh/wikiHistory/README.md

-# famousPeople
+# wikiHistory

-## Have a bunch of questions about famous people?
+## Have a bunch of questions about famous people,events etc?
 Use the scripts to download, process and analyze wiki data on them!